creator-9/mini-project/README.md

 # 💰 MoneyFlow

-A streamlined personal finance tool designed for **effortless manual track of expenses** and **intuitive visualization**.
+A streamlined personal finance tool designed for **effortless  track of expenses** and **intuitive visualization**.
 It helps users control overspending and understand their financial habits without the complexity of traditional apps or spreadsheets.

 ---